kknapp3/694GroupProject/docs/index.md

 #### 7 Natural of Payment by Amount of Money

-Instead of just viewing the number of the records for each natural of payment, we would also like to know which one contribute to the largest amount of money.
-The present figure shows that Royalty or License payment counts the most of the payments about 1.58 billion even if they does not rank high on the number of records.
+Instead of just viewing the number of the records for each type of payment, we would also like to know which types contribute the largest amount of money.
+The present figure shows that Royalty or License payments account for most of the payments (about 1.58 billion), even though they do not rank high by virtue of number of records.

 {% capture includeGuts %}
 {% include fig7.html %}